X

 5 Reasons In-Store Signage Is More Important Than Ever

-POSTED ON: 06/17/20 In-store signage, In-store safety practices, Shopper behavior, Retail signage, Retail marketing, Retail strategy, In-store shopping
+POSTED ON: 02/17/25 In-store signage, In-store safety practices, Shopper behavior, Retail signage, Retail marketing, Retail strategy, In-store shopping

-Shoppers don’t like change in a store layout.
-Whether it’s shifting product around—like bringing antibacterial wipes and cleaners to the front of the store—or pushing overstocked merchandise from earlier in the year to a higher trafficked area, they find change in a store annoying.
+Shoppers don’t like a change in a store layout.
+Whether shifting product around or pushing overstocked merchandise from earlier in the year to a higher-trafficked area, they find change in a store annoying.
 Being creatures of habit, customers don’t like hunting for pasta that used to be near the tomato sauce.
+In-store signage can help alleviate some of that stress and annoyance by informing shoppers of the changes in layout and telling them where to look for relocated items.

-2. Demonstrate What the Packaging Doesn’t.
+2. Retail Signage Strategies: Demonstrate What the Packaging Does Not.

 3. Promote Both In Store and Online